Oba's crown: Usage

-After being consecrated as leader, a Yoruba oba must not reveal his face to the public.
-Instead, he wears an ade or adenla.
-Oba crowns typically feature at least one stylized face depicted in applied beadwork and designed to identify the king when appearing in public.
-Some examples of crowns have more than one face.
+Historically, after being consecrated as leader, a Yoruba Oba must not reveal his face to the public.
+Instead, he wears an Ade/Ade nla.
+Oba crowns always possess two universal feature.
+The first being birds atop the crown and optionally on the sides as well.
+The second is at least one stylized face depicted in applied beadwork on the crown and designed to identify the king when appearing in public.
+Many crowns have more than one face on them.
 Although their significance is unknown, depictions are frequently associated with Odùduwà, and suggest a shared destiny between a leader and his predecessors.

+The Akoro (coronets) on the other hand often replace the birds with bird feathers rather than the whole.
 Crowns embody the continuity of office, regardless of who may hold it at a particular point in time.
 Faces may also be depicted on other forms of royal regalia, which indicates the omnipotent, all-seeing power of the monarch and his capacity to provide good leadership.

 Some crowns (called oríkògbófo) reflect the personal taste of a king.
 These include a mask referred to as the “dog-eared-one” (abetíajá), which is worn in such a way that the faces are oriented sideways, and smaller hats shaped like pillboxes, European crowns, and coronets.
 Babatunde Lawal writes: "Other crowns were influenced by European style lawyers' wigs, reflecting the radical changes that occurred in Yorubaland between the late nineteenth century and 1960, when the kings lost much of their political power to French and British colonial administrations.
 Although their position is largely ceremonial today, kings are still consulted by the state government before certain decisions are made.
 A wig-like crown presents a king as an effective advocate for his subjects."

 Robert F. Thompson describes the impressive visual effect of the beaded veil in ritual context:

 The vaguely perceived outlines of the face of the ruler match, in a sense, the generalized qualities of the frontal faces on the crown.
 Veiling diminishes the wearer's individuality so that he, too, becomes a generalized entity.
 Balance between the present and past emerges.
 No longer an individual, the king becomes the dynasty.

 According to the Orangun-Ila, the ade is an orisa.
 When the ade is placed upon the king's head, his ori uni (inner head) becomes one with those who have reigned before him, who are also considered orisa.